mapzen/on-the-road_android/README.md

 #### Client side magic

-This part we are still trying to figure out but the gist of the matter is that once you get location on your device it is not at all accurate especially in cities.
-To combat this we mathematically manipulate the location we receive from the location service ... slight plug you can use our [player services][3].
+Device GPS accuracy is almost never perfect, especially in cities.
+Being off by several feet becomes a very apparent problem in routing.
+Your user could be driving their car in a straight line down the street but your app could be displaying them 20 feet off the road.
+To combat this we mathematically manipulate the location we receive from the location service and snap it to the road.
+Slight plug: you can use our [player services][3].

-Best way to describe the problem is by looking at two illustration:
+The best way to describe the problem is by looking at two illustrations:

-This is what happens before correction you'll have a road (- and \)  and your location the (x);
+This is what happens before correction, you'll have a road (- and \)  and your location the (x);

 ```
 x    x